mateocoltura/PageCalc/README.md

 # PageCalc
-PageCalc allows you to calculate how many pages of a book you should read every day to finish it before a certain deadline.
+PageCalc allows you to calculate the amount of pages of a book you should read every day to finish it before a certain deadline.

 ## Installation

 ### From source
-1. Clone my git repository.
 ```
 $ git clone https://gitlab.com/mateocoltura/pagecalc.git
 ```